-In recent years, exogenous fibrolytic enzymes (EFE) have emerged as a promising biological approach to improve fiber degradation and nutrient utilization in ruminants (McAllister et al., 2013; Sujani and Seresinhe 2015; Iannaccone et al. 2022; Anil et al. 2023).
+In recent years, exogenous fibrolytic enzymes (EFE) have emerged as a promising biological approach to improve fibre degradation and nutrient utilization in ruminants (McAllister et al., 2013; Sujani and Seresinhe 2015; Iannaccone et al. 2022; Anil et al. 2023).
 Enzymes that break the bonds in cellulose and hemicellulose to release soluble sugars include cellulases (Endo-β-glucanases, Exo-β-glucanases, Cellobiohydrolases, and β-glucosidases) and xylanases (Arabinofurosidases, Acetylxylan esterases, Glucuronidases, β-xylosidases, and Endo-β-xylanases) (Tirado-González et al., 2016).
-In accordance with certain research, adding EFE to ruminants improved their growth performance (Holtshausen et al., 2011; Lourenco et al., 2020) and milk production (Holtshausen et al., 2011; Lungaria et al., 2019).
-For improving cereal straws in warmer climates, urea is more affordable, readily accessible, and thought to be comparable to anhydrous or aqueous ammonia.
-Nonetheless, this method's acceptance rate stayed modest (Vivekin et al. 2021).
-Urea treatment improves the nutritive value of straw by increasing nitrogen content and breaking lignocellulosic bonds, which enhances fiber digestibility and voluntary feed intake.
-During treatment, ammonia released from urea disrupts the ester linkages between lignin and structural carbohydrates, thereby increasing the accessibility of rumen microorganisms to cellulose and hemicellulose (Sundstøl & Owen, 1984).
+Accordance with certain studies, adding EFE to ruminants improved growth performance (Holtshausen et al., 2011; Lourenco et al., 2020) and milk production (Holtshausen et al., 2011; Lungaria et al., 2019).
+For improving cereal straw in warmer climates, urea is more affordable and readily accessible and is thought to be comparable to anhydrous or aqueous ammonia.
+Nonetheless, this method’s acceptance rate stayed modest (Vivekin et al. 2021).
+Urea treatment improves the nutritive value of straw by increasing nitrogen content and breaking lignocellulosic bonds, which enhances fibre digestibility and voluntary feed intake.
+During treatment, ammonia released from urea disrupts the ester linkages between lignin and structural carbohydrates, thereby increasing the accessibility of cellulose and hemicellulose to rumen microorganisms (Sundstøl & Owen, 1984).
 Urea-treated straw has been reported to improve dry matter intake, nutrient digestibility, nitrogen utilization and growth performance in ruminants compared to untreated straw-based diets (Sarwar et al., 2002).
-Despite these improvements, complete utilization of fibrous components in straw remains limited because of the complex nature of plant cell walls.
+Despite these improvements, the full utilization of fibrous components in straw remains limited because of the complex nature of plant cell walls.

-Considering the importance of improving utilization of low-quality roughages and enhancing growth performance in buffalo calves, the present study was undertaken to evaluate the effect of Exogenous fibrolytic enzyme supplementation with or without urea-treated straw-based ration on growth performance of Murrah buffalo calves.
-The study may provide useful information regarding the potential of combined nutritional strategies for improving feed utilization efficiency and growth in buffalo production systems.
+Considering the importance of improving the utilization of low-quality roughages and enhancing growth performance in buffalo calves, the present study was undertaken to evaluate the effect of Exogenous fibrolytic enzyme supplementationa urea-treated straw-based ration on the growth performance of Murrah buffalo calves.
+The study may provide useful information on the potential of combined nutritional strategies for improving feed utilization efficiency and growth in buffalo production systems.

 2. Materials and Methods

-2.1 Experimental animals and diets: Based on body weight and age, twenty-four growing Murrah buffalo calves of either sex (Age: 8–12 months old, Body weight: 129.45±0.14 kg) were selected from the Livestock Research Center at SVPUAT and divided into four groups of six animals each at random.
+2.1 Experimental animals and diets: Based on body weight and age, twenty-four growing Murrah buffalo calves of either sex (Age: 8–12 months old, Body weight: 129.45±0.14 kg) were selected from the Livestock Research Centre at SVPUAT and divided into four groups of six animals each at random.
 Before the experiment began, ivermectin was used to deworm all of the experimental animals.
 Every calf was kept separately in an experimental shed with good ventilation and consistent supervision.